 It is Engaging and Stays Front of Mind

 We all know that print is still part of our daily routine, despite all the digital options, from reading the newspaper in the mornings and finding brochures in the post, to flicking through a catalogue or reading a good book before bed.
 This is because print makes us more engaged and stays with us long after as a physical reminder.
 Studies have found that readers of print have the capacity to read longer articles due to the lack of distractions, such as links or ads that we would be presented with online.
 Surely you will have more of an impact with your clients if you have their full attention?

 Print is going to become the leading part of marketing strategies again over the next couple of years, so why not get ahead of your competitors and start making an impact now?
 Big companies such as Waitrose and John Lewis are already starting to utilise print, claiming that it is their most effective advertising method!
 This says a lot considering they are both known for their TV ads.
 People are obviously getting fed up of ads and digital information being thrown at them, they are tuning out, so go back to the basics and tell a richer story.

 So we’ve established that print is an extremely powerful tool, but how do you know if your print is effective?
 Put simply, if you can address all of these points below, your print will have an impact on your potential customers.

 Identify your ideal clients

-Print may be back in fashion but we can’t use it like we used to, it is just a part of the story.
-Your print now needs to reach those audiences that still want that connection, giving them the option to contact you direct or driving them to your website.
-Marketing is after all more effective when you compel your clients to buy (get them to come to you) rather than when you try to convince them to buy (sell at them).
+Print is back in fashion but we can’t use it like we used to, it is just a part of the story.
+Your print now needs to reach those audiences that still want that connection, giving them the option to contact you directly or driving them to your website.
+Marketing is, after all, more effective when you compel your clients to buy (get them to come to you) rather than when you try to convince them to buy (sell at them).

 If you want to talk about which print is best for your business and how to make an impact, feel free to give me a call.